 The Unconventional Fourth Year Elective Choice

 What is the difference between a good and a great radiologist?
 It’s pretty simple.
 A good radiologist can generally make the correct imaging calls.
-A great radiologist can make the correct call, understands the deep clinical significance of the call, and can predict the subsequent patient outcomes.
-If I had to redo my residency over again, I would choose the unconventional radiology elective approach to correlate the imaging with the practical to further deepen these great clinical radiology qualities.
+A great radiologist can make the right call, understand the call’s deep clinical significance, and predict the subsequent patient outcomes.
+If I had to redo my residency again, I would choose the unconventional radiology elective approach.
+Why?
+Because correlating imaging with the practical deepens these great clinical radiology qualities.

-I would also recommend to wash, rinse, and repeat.
-If you can arrange this sort of elective in multiple subspecialties, whether in orthopedics, neurosurgery/neurology, breast surgery, oncology, cardiothoracic surgery, pulmonology, vascular surgery, ob/gyn, or whatever other clinical subspecialty you are interested, it would be a highly effective way to have a great diverse overall fourth year experience that will last a lifetime.
-In addition, you will have a clinical knowledge of the imaged patient, that most other radiologists do not have.
+I would also recommend washing, rinsing, and repeating.
+If you can arrange this elective in multiple subspecialties, in whatever specialty area interests you, it would be a highly effective way to have a tremendous diverse overall fourth-year experience that will last a lifetime.
+Also, you will have clinical knowledge of the imaged patient that most other radiologists do not have.

-Fourth year of radiology residency is a time to explore in more depth the subspecialties that you have encountered during your first three years.
-Because you are so close to becoming a board certified practicing radiologist, the fourth year elective takes on a particularly important significance where the subjects that are learned will make a difference in your clinical practice.
-So, please pay attention to creating a great fourth year elective experience.
+The fourth year of radiology residency is a time to explore in more depth the subspecialties that you have encountered during your first three years.
+Because you are so close to becoming a board-certified practicing radiologist, fourth-year radiology electives take on a vital significance where the learned subjects will make a difference in your clinical practice.
+So, please pay attention to creating a tremendous fourth-year elective experience.
 Don’t squander the opportunity!!!